Abdulrahman843/codingTasks/README.md

 This is a simple JavaScript script that reverses a given string.
 Understanding how to manipulate strings is fundamental in programming, and this task helps reinforce concepts of string manipulation in JavaScript.

 ## Installation
-To run this script locally, ensure you have Node.js installed on your machine.
+To run this script locally, ensure Node.js is installed on your machine.
 Clone this repository and navigate to the `string_reverser` directory.
 ``sh
 git clone https://github.com/Abdulrahman843/codingTasks.git
 cd codingTasks/string_reverser